-How to reduce the likelihood of cracks in the timber.
-How to avoid cracking of timber in a wooden house?
-Drying of logs with high frequency currents
+How to reduce the likelihood of cracks in the beam.
+How to avoid cracking timber in a wooden house?
+Drying logs with high frequency currents

 Join the koon.ru community!